There are several ways to get up and running with binjr:

 Please note that it is generally not possible to cross-build application bundles (e.g. build a bundle for macOS while running under Windows)

-Run from the command line¶
+From the command line¶

 You can also start binjr simply by running a single command line.
 Running binjr that way means that you don’t need to worry about keeping your copy up to date: it will always start the latest version that was published over on Maven Central.